shreve/shreve.io/_posts/2017-09-28-calculating-current-cpu-usage-on-linux.md

 This solution is very fast, and gives a pretty accurate measurement of the current CPU usage.

+**Note:** The output of `/proc/stat` contains data for each core of your processor (e.g. `cpu0`, `cpu1`, ...) as well as the combination of all of them, `cpu`.
+The space in the grep query `'cpu '` is intentional to grab only the aggregate line.
+Omitting this space will give you a lot of percentages: two times the number of cores, plus one.
+If you instead want the usage of each core, this should be a good starting point, but myself and I think most readers only want the overall usage.

 ```
 Lenovo Thinkpad Carbon X1, 4th gen
 Ubuntu 17.04